kopalite/ExpressWalker/README.md

 # ExpressWalker
 ExpressWalker provides a generic way to examine and change any object graph in fashion similar to "Visitor Pattern".
 One can build generic hierarchy composition - called visitor - capable to "visit" any property, collect its value and change it.
+Uses refleciton only while building re-usable visitor (initial step) and relies purely on expression trees afterwards.
+That's why **it is way much faster** than custom solutions that are usually built with reflection.
+It is optionally protected from circular references.
+It provides fluent API in the following way:

 The optional and configurable things available are